usmqe/usmqe-testdoc/web/tendrl/cluster_context_switcher.rst

        | Click on ``Context switcher`` menu and select different cluster.
        | Repeat with all clusters.
    :result:
-       Current page should be rendered again with hosts for currently selected cluster.
+       Current page is rendered again with hosts for currently selected cluster.

 .. test_action::
    :step: